tailcallhq/zio-compose/README.md

 ```

 The `schema` field inside of `User` provides access to the meta-data and structure of the type `User`.
-Where as `lens` internally uses `schema` to navigate through an instance to lookup or update it's fields in a type-safe manner.
+Whereas `lens` internally uses `schema` to navigate through an instance to lookup or update it's fields in a type-safe manner.
 Let's see that in action —

 ```scala
 val user: Any ~> User = constant(User("John", "Doe", 23))